The-Alphabet-Cartel/ash-nlp/docs/tech/api_v3_0.md

 # Ash NLP v3.0 API Documentation

-**Complete API reference for the three-model ensemble crisis detection system**
+**Complete API reference for the Three Zero-Shot Model Ensemble crisis detection system**

 ---

 ## 🚀 API Overview

-Ash NLP v3.0 provides a RESTful API for mental health crisis detection using a sophisticated three-model ensemble.
+Ash NLP v3.0 provides a RESTful API for mental health crisis detection using a sophisticated Three Zero-Shot Model Ensemble.
 The API is designed for:

 - **Real-time message analysis** with sub-35ms response times
 - **Multiple analysis modes** from basic to advanced ensemble